Mexico's fledgling startups: Facebook-sized ambitions

 MEXICO.COM

-Incoming president Enrique Pena Nieto recently told business leaders that he wanted to boost Mexican connectivity and "reduce the digital gap" between Mexico and its regional neighbours.
+Incoming president Enrique Pena Nieto recently told business leaders that he wanted to boost Mexican connectivity and "reduce the digital gap" between Mexico and its regional neighbors.

 "Our country has 31 Internet users per 100 people, while Chile has 45 and the United States 74," he said.